 We have been living in our early 20th century home for over seven years now.
-So far, we have painted every surface, including doors, windows, baseboards, crown molding, cabinets and even tiles.
+So far, we have painted every surface, including doors, windows, baseboards, crown molding, cabinets, and even tiles.
 This place was CRAZY when we first moved in.

 See what our 20th century home looked like before we renovated it and what we did to give it a farmhouse style makeover.

-We also ripped up the blue carpet that was on the stairs and entire upper level and refinished the wood floors.
+We also ripped up the blue carpet that was on the stairs and the entire upper level and refinished the wood floors.
 So, although those simple changes made a dramatic improvement in our home, we have never actually done an official renovation.

 Well, I can finally say we changed that!

-First, for our farmhouse kitchen renovation, we replaced the cheap aluminum sink for a heavy duty ceramic apron front farmhouse sink from Ikea and we also traded out the laminate counters for light colored stone tops.
+First, for our farmhouse kitchen renovation, we replaced the cheap aluminum sink for a heavy-duty ceramic apron front farmhouse sink from Ikea and we also traded out the laminate counters for light-colored stone tops.

 We riped up the laminate tile and backing board to expose the original hardwood floors that are installed throughout the rest of the house.